Southwest Title Loans logo

 • Title loans carry high risk of vehicle repossession if borrower defaults; collateral-based model creates financial danger for those unable to repay

-• Minimal regulatory or compliance information provided; no mention of state lending license, consumer protections, or rate caps
+• Minimal regulatory or compliance information provided; no mention of state lending license, consumer-protection context, or rate caps

 • Limited information about loan amounts, eligibility criteria, or underwriting process available to prospective borrowers